Marcus Smart NBA Playoffs Player Props: Celtics vs. Hawks

 - This season, he's put up 8.3% of the Celtics' attempted field goals, as he's averaging 9.9 per contest.

-- He's knocked down 1.9 threes per game, or 8.7% of his team's makes from beyond the arc this season.
+- He's taken 5.6 threes per game, or 9.8% of his team's shots from beyond the arc this season.

 - Smart's opponents, the Hawks, have a middling offensive tempo, ranking 10th in the NBA with 102.9 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- On defense, the Hawks have allowed 118.1 points per game, which is 25th-best in the NBA.
+- On defense, the Hawks have given up 118.1 points per contest, which is 25th-best in the NBA.

-- The Hawks give up 44.1 rebounds per contest, ranking 19th in the league.
+- Giving up 44.1 rebounds per game, the Hawks are the 19th-ranked squad in the league.

-- The Hawks are the 22nd-ranked squad in the league, giving up 26 assists per game.
+- Conceding 26 assists per game, the Hawks are the 22nd-ranked squad in the NBA.

-- The Hawks are the eighth-ranked squad in the league at allowing threes, conceding 11.9 made 3-pointers per game.
+- The Hawks give up 11.9 made 3-pointers per game, eighth-ranked in the NBA.

 Marcus Smart vs. the Hawks